Domaine Serrigny, Savigny-les-Beaune

 Domaine Serrigny farms small parcels in Auxey-Duresses, Côte de Nuits-Villages, Corton Charlemagne, Meursault, Monthelie, and Pernand Vergelesses, but the historic heart of the holdings are in Savigny.
 The farming culture is lutte raisonnée, i.e. sustainable, and the approach in the cellar is quite traditional.
 The parcel and the maturity dictate de-stemming entirely or partially or not at all (old man Serrigny apparently never de-stemmed); ferments are spontaneous and the reds undergo alcoholic fermentation in wooden uprights; the cap is still, remarkably, broken up by foot; and all of the élevages take place in older barrels for fourteen months (sometimes less for the whites, sometimes more for the reds) before racking to steel where the wine rests for several more months.
 No fining for the reds, and bottling with only a light filtration.

 Another salient fact is that Marie Laure works with some very old vines.
 These perforce give low yields, and it’s an exceptional vintage here that gives as much as 40 hectoliters per hectare.
 She’s not afraid to wait for good ripeness either.
 The result is a range of Pinots deliciously rich with earth, fruit and spice, and frequently, depending on how limey the limestone soil is in a given plot, quite mineral.
 They also have excellent acidities and tannic structures (thanks in part to the old vines and limestone soils).
 Her Chardonnays are plump, toothsome renditions underpinned with driving acidity.
-These are wines made with a modest yet a very sure hand — which in all things wine is the most honest of hands.
+These are wines made with a modest yet sure hand, which in all things wine is the most honest of hands.
 Average production is 2,500 cases.